State Mandated Student Assessment at MPCS, A Member of the Alliance for Public Waldorf Education

 Complying with these requirements can be a challenging balancing act for a member school of the Alliance for Public Waldorf Education.
 The standardized assessments do not always align with the timing of the lessons and content brought in a particular year within a Waldorf curriculum.
 Thus, we must keep in mind that the standardized test results provide one measure of achievement that, combined with other classroom-based formative assessments, including teacher observation, projects, and presentations, and portfolios, serve to provide a holistic representation of each individual’s progress and development.

 MPCS standardized test scores illustrate what is often referred to as the “Waldorf Curve” where average scores in the lower grades are somewhat below State and District public school averages.
-In 4th and 5th grade, scores begin to rise.
-In 8th grade, scores are typically well above State and District averages.
+In Grades Four and Five, scores begin to rise.
+In Grade 8, scores are typically well above State and District averages.
 As a school, MPCS expects that graduates from our school will have achieved all district and state standards (K-8) and be fully prepared for success in any high school curriculum in grades 9-12.

 The MPCS Assessment Overview contains a list of the standardized assessments for this year and indications regarding their alignment with our curriculum.